 About the study

-The study comprised 214 children who were infected with the SARS-CoV-2 non-Omicron variants and 557 children who were infected with the SARS-CoV-2 Omicron variant.
-Children aged 0–15 years were diagnosed with coronavirus disease (COVID-19) by SARS-CoV-2 PCR test or antigen test and were hospitalized for COVID-19 from January 2020 to October 2022.
-The children in the Omicron group were significantly younger, with a mean age of 5.3 ± 4.4 years, whereas in the non-Omicron group the mean age was 6.1 ± 4.7 years.
+The study included 557 children infected with the Omicron variant of SARS-CoV-2 and 214 children infected with the non-Omicron variants of SARS-CoV-2, hospitalized from January 2020 to October 2022.
+The infection was diagnosed by reverse transcription polymerase chain reaction for SARS-CoV-2 or antigen test.
+Children were aged 0–15 years, the children in the Omicron group were significantly younger, with a mean age of 5.3 ± 4.4 years, whereas in the non-Omicron group, the mean age was 6.1 ± 4.7 years.

-The data were extracted from the medical records and included age, date of arrival at hospital, sex, and various clinical symptoms, including seizures and disorders of consciousness.
-The seizures were categorized as the follows: if the seizure occurred once and stopped within five minutes, it was categorized as simple febrile seizure.
-A seizure that occurred more than twice within a 24 h-period was categorized as complex seizures, whereas prolonged seizures that occurred at the hospital were categorized as status epilepticus.
+The authors collected data from the medical records such as age, date of hospital admission, gender, and neurological and clinical symptoms, such as seizures and disorders of consciousness.
+The seizures were categorized as follows: 1. the seizure that occurred once and stopped within five minutes was categorized as a simple febrile seizure, 2. the seizure that occurred more than twice within 24 hours was categorized as a complex seizure, and 3. prolonged seizure was categorized as status epilepticus.

 This study was published in Frontiers in Pediatrics.